About the Portfolio Tool

 How to use the Portfolio Tools

-All current paid subscribers have access to this version for no additional charge.
+At present, all current paid subscribers have access to this version for no additional charge.
 You will be prompted to login to the site if you are not logged in already, and prompted to subscribe if not yet a paid subscriber.

 When you visit the Portfolio Tools for the first time, your screen will look like this: